 Meet the 1Ls

-Kate volunteered for SPEAK special education workshops.
-She also helped community members complete DACA renewal applications and draft petitions to expunge criminal records and assisted transgender individuals update their legal names and/or gender markers on basic forms of identification.
-In addition, she volunteered outside the law school with Casa Marianella and Jane’s Due Process.
+In addition to working with SPEAK, Kate Gibson helped community members complete DACA renewal applications and draft petitions to expunge criminal records and assisted transgender individuals update their legal names and/or gender markers on basic forms of identification.
+She also volunteered outside the law school with Casa Marianella and Jane’s Due Process.